etucker/tweeker/README.md

 - 9/15 5:00pm-6:40 (Move logout button to navigation controller, time ago on tweets.
 Autolayout tweet view)
 - 9/15 6:40pm-7pm (Pull to refresh)
 - 9/15 8-9pm (User can compose a new tweet)
+- 9/15 9-10:20 (Timeline shows reply, retweet, and favorite icons and correct numbers)

 ### Features